AustinvThomas/Gitintro/README.md

-introduction to git the second part
+introduction to git the second part has been updated to third part